EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

  We  make use of the following packages:

-- `numpy` and `pandas` is what we use to manipulate our data
+- `numpy` and `pandas` is what we use to manipulate our Data
 - `matplotlib.pyplot` and `seaborn` are use to produce plots for visualization
 - `util`  provide the locally defined utility functions that have been provided for this Assignment

-Several modules from the `keras` framework were used  for building deep learning models in this Project.
+Several modules from the `keras` framework were used  for building Deep Learning models in this Project.

 [2.
 Week Two](#2)

  [Evaluation of Diagnostic Models](#B)

- * This Assignment teaches us:
+ * The following can be learnt from this Assignment:

    * Accuracy